DBProductions/rabbitmq-cluster/README.md

     B --> |x-match=any\ncountry=2\nrid=2| E(filtered-2)
 ```

 The instance `rabbbitmq2` have no additional Terraform scripts but `rabbitmq3` try to federate all exchanges and queues with `rabbitmq1`.
-This means every exchanges and queue created on instance `rabbitmq3` will create a connection and topology on `rabbitmq1`.
+Every exchanges and queue created on instance `rabbitmq3` will create a connection and topology on `rabbitmq1`.

 ## rabbitmq-perf-test